 Carson Cooman, who gave encouragement and good advice at an early stage;

-Jin Kyung Lim, who gave the first performances and provided me with critical feedback, beginning when I'd written only about 1/3 of the music—and later played the US première;
+Jin Kyung Lim, who gave the first performances and provided me with significant feedback, beginning when I'd written only about 1/3 of the music—and later played the US première;

 Svante Linusson and Arnfinn Röste, who flew with me when I first visited the Music College in Piteå, Sweden;